janscience/Teensy_Amp/R5.0/README.md

 ### Reference voltage sets virtual ground

 - All signals oscillate around a virtual ground VGND.
+- VGND draws less than 0.1mA of current for a single channel if supplied from a power source.
 - VGND is created from half of MICBIAS of the TLV320ADC chip via a voltage divider.
-- TODO: estimate currents!
+- Voltage divider with two times R5=1kOhm takes 1.4mA.
+- Also test higher resistances for R5.

-### Voltage divider
+### Input signal voltage divider

-- R0 forms a voltage divider with R2 and R3 (R2=R3) attenuating strong signals with a gain of R3/2/(R0 + R3/2) (gain=0.1x, red).
+- R0 forms a voltage divider with R1 and R2 (R1=R2) attenuating strong signals with a
+  gain of R2/2/(R0 + R2/2) (gain = 1/16, red).
-- Alternatively, channels can be fed in directly (gain=1).
+- Alternatively, channels can be fed in directly (gain = 1).
-- To keep the highpass-filter time constant the same we also need to add C0=C1*R3/2/R0
+- To keep the highpass-filter time constant the same we also need to add C0=C1*R2/2/R0
-- Have two connectors, one for each option.
+- Have two connectors, one going through the voltage divider and one bypassing it.

 ### Input impedance

-- Is given by R2 and R3 in parallel.
+- Is given by R1 and R2 in parallel, i.e. 100kOhm.
-- TODO: make it as high as possible
-- TODO: make test measurements in water to see what high means

 ### High-pass filter

-- C1=10uF forms a high-pass filter with R3.
+- C1=10uF forms a high-pass filter with R2.
-- Time constant for x1 input is tau=C1*R3 (or C1*R3/2 if AVRG=VREF)
+- Time constant for x1 input is tau=C1*R2=2s or tau=C1*R2/2=1s if AVRG=VREF.
-  tau=1s
 - High-pass filter pulls signals to VGND by subtracting each signals DC offset.
 - This is crucial to keep the signals within the operating range of the opamps.